US declines invitation to Russia-led talks on Afghanistan

 Nicholson said that the Afghan Air Force and special operations units are growing in numbers and abilities, and that progress will have an increasing impact over the coming year.

-Associated Press writer Matthew Lee contributed to this report.
+Associated Press writers Matthew Lee and Amir Shah in Kabul, Afghanistan, contributed to this report.